martnst/blog.martn.st/_posts/2016-08-08-an-idea-for-a-stuff-database-app-with-minimalism-in-mind.md

 ## Extras
 Here are some additional thoughts / ideas:

-- Keep track you what items are lent to whom including a summary view by sorted by items or persons.
+- Keep track of which items you lent to whom including a summary view sorted by items or persons.
 - Quick entry of items by simply adding a photo (and filling the details later on)
 - Ability to enter removals of items that are not present in the app yet.
 This would create a new item and mark it as removed right all in one step.
 - Product database with picture and pricing details + Barcode scanner for quick entry